skip to main content

 Are you satisfied with your TV provider’s reliability?

-In technical terms, satellite is generally the least reliable TV service, as it can be affected by weather.
-Both DISH and DIRECTV are satellite TV providers, for example, and you don’t see either in the top three.
+In technical terms, satellite TV is generally the least reliable TV service, as it can be affected by weather.
+Cable is more reliable than satellite but typically less so than streaming TV (depending on your internet plan and speeds).

-Fiber-optic TV (and internet) is the most reliable service, as fiber networks transmit information via cables that often run underground, meaning the lines aren’t as susceptible to electrical interferences or natural disasters.
-It makes sense, then, that Verizon Fios’ fiber TV service is our top provider for reliability for the third year running.
+Fiber-optic TV (and internet) is the most reliable service, as fiber networks transmit information via cables that often run underground, making the lines less susceptible to electrical interference or natural disasters.
+It makes sense, then, that Verizon’s fiber TV service is our top provider for reliability for the fifth year running.

 Are you satisfied with your TV provider’s reliability?